jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 a 4 state simulation and generate the corresponding `.saif` file, use Synopsys DC to synthesize the design to a gate-level netlist, use Cadence Innovus to place-and-route the design, and use Synopsys PT for power analysis.
-{TODO review the following addition} Note that the GCD Unit will not pass 4-state simulation out of the box.
+Note that the GCD Unit will not pass 4-state simulation out of the box.
 Think about how you can modify the RTL to avoid x's from showing up on the output.
-This will be important to think about as you make your own designs in lab.
+This will be important to think about as you make your own designs in the labs.